 1. Start with High-Interest Savings Accounts

-The easiest, and most flexible, way to begin your investment adventure is actually to start saving your money in a high-yield savings account.
-While your return will be more limited than on the stock market, it will also be a safer investment–and you can withdraw your funds at any time without penalty.
+The easiest and most flexible way to begin your investment adventure is actually to start saving your money in a high-yield savings account.
+While your returns will be more limited than they would be on the stock market, it will also be a safer investment–and you can withdraw your funds at any time without penalty.

 If you don’t already have a sufficient emergency savings account established (ideally, six months’ worth of expenses), this is a must.
 Even if you do have some money saved away, a savings account can be a great way to keep a smaller amount of funds safe and secure, yet accessible.

 The savings accounts of today won’t earn you as much as they would have ten or twenty years ago.
-However, there are some online banks offering as much as 1.75% on high-yield savings accounts right now, and the interest rate climbs every day.
+However, there are some online banks offering as much as 1.80% on high-yield savings accounts right now, and the interest rate climbs all the time.
 This makes them a great introduction to the world of interest-bearing funds.

-If you want your money to earn a bit more than it would with a high-yield savings account but still need the funds to be secure against market drops, then you can look into a certificate of deposit, or CD.
-These savings vehicles offer a guaranteed rate of return on your investment, in exchange for locking your money away for a specified period of time.
+If you want your money to grow a bit more than it would with a high-yield savings account but still need the funds to be secure against market drops, then you can look into a certificate of deposit, or CD.
+These savings vehicles offer a guaranteed rate of return on your investment in exchange for locking your money away for a specified period of time.

 As long as you leave the funds alone until the end of the CD term, you will receive your full investment amount plus the agreed-upon interest.
 It’s a safe, easy way to earn extra cash on your savings!

-Right now, for instance, you can find rates as high as 2.80% for CDs.
-This is double the rate offered by many banks for high-yield savings accounts, which means you can earn quite a bit more for your investment.
-As long as you know for certain that you won’t need to withdraw your funds early (usually incurring a painful early-withdrawal penalty), putting cash into a CD is a safe and easy way to invest.
+Right now, you can find rates as high as 2.10% for CDs.
+This is double (or more) the rate offered by many banks for high-yield savings accounts, which means you can earn quite a bit more for your investment.
+As long as you know for certain that you won’t need to withdraw your funds early (which usually involves a painful early-withdrawal penalty), putting cash into a CD is a safe and easy way to invest.

 3. Invest in Your Retirement Through Work